PLopan/InstagramDownloader/README.md

 For command line help: `python insta_down.py -h`

+For downloading one single photo/video.

 `python insta_down.py -l <media_url>`

+For downloading every photo/video in a file (One post per line).

+`python insta_down.py -f <file>`

-The photo url has the form *https://www.instagram.com/p/xxxxx* or *https://www.instagram.com/p/xxxxx/?taken-by=yyyyy*, you can copy it directly from your browser.
+The media url has the form *https://www.instagram.com/p/xxxxx* or *https://www.instagram.com/p/xxxxx/?taken-by=yyyyy*, you can copy it directly from your browser.

 ## License
 This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.